 Prevent tooth loss

 Gum disease begins with a build-up of plaque and can end in tooth loss.
-Plaque is a build-up of bacteria which happens to everyone but it does need to be cleaned off from around your gumline regularly to keep your gums in top condition.
-Your dentist will help remove the plaque to reduce the risk of losing your teeth or developing periodontal disease.
+Plaque is a build-up of bacteria which happens to everyone but it does need to be cleaned off from around your gum-line regularly to keep your gums in top condition.
+Your hygienist will help remove the plaque to reduce the risk of losing your teeth or developing periodontal disease.

 Alongside gum disease, plaque and cavities come hand in hand.
 Left to its own devices, plaque will attach to the enamel on your teeth and release acids which cause erosion and cavities.
 A good professional clean will help to rid your teeth from plaque.